ACRRM/curriculum-docusaurus/docs/RuralGeneralist.md

 ---
-id: "Rural Generalist Curriculum"
+title: "Rural Generalist"
-title: "Introduction"
+category: "Rural Generalist"
 ---

 The Australian College of Rural and Remote Medicine (ACRRM) was formed in 1997 as an